 First, a bit of background.
 Over the past few years, online store costs have plummeted, and the technology to get a website from idea to reality has blossomed.
 Whether you’re using a text editor and uploading to the Amazon cloud, hosting your own site powered by WordPress + WooCommerce or using a drag and drop online store builder, there’s never been an easier time to create an online store.

 All-inclusive eCommerce builders have been particularly interesting.
-Companies like GoDaddy, Squarespace, Weebly, Wix, Shopify, and BigCommerce – not to mention platforms like Etsy, eBay, and Amazon – have brought eCommerce to everyone regardless of their coding skills.
+Companies like GoDaddy, Squarespace, Weebly, Wix, and Shopify – not to mention platforms like Etsy, eBay, and Amazon – have brought eCommerce to everyone regardless of their coding skills.

 On the wide spectrum of eCommerce store building solutions, they all live on the end that is all-inclusive and provide everything you need to get started and grow your website.